dat-ecosystem/dat/docs/cli-docs.md

 ### Options

-- `key`/`k` - specify which column to use as the primary key (defaults to auto-generated keys)
-- `keys`/`ks` - comma-separated list of column names to craft a compound key. sorted ascending by default
+- `key`/`k` - specify which column to use as the primary key (defaults to auto-generated keys).
+You can add multiple keys to craft a compound key. sorted ascending by default
 - `message`/`m` - a short description of this import

 Examples: